SamPorter1984/Aletheo/raid wallet/release/README.md

 1.download .xpi file, easier to do this with Firefox.

-2.install the extension
+2.install the extension(click on it when you have Firefox installed, if you didn't do this with Firefox in first step)

-3.generate new poster address(which is not supposed to hold any real funds, so if you don't know what you are doing, don't transfer anything to this address for your security)
+3.generate new poster address in the extension(which is not supposed to hold any real funds, so if you don't know what you are doing, don't transfer anything to this address for your security)

 4.go to https://faucet.matic.network/ and enter your poster address, get the tokens